Yanxe01/Yanxe01/README.md

 ###

-<p align="left">💻🎬 Who I Am: A passionate developer, video editor, and visual editor.<br><br>👨‍💻🎨 What I Do: I specialize in coding, creative design, and video editing.<br><br>🛠️ Tools I Use: Primarily Adobe applications and DaVinci Resolve for editing, along with various tech stacks for development.<br><br>🚀 My Passion: I enjoy blending technology with creativity to build innovative and impactful projects.<br><br>🤝 Collaborations: I love collaborating with like-minded individuals to create something meaningful.<br><br>🌟 Let’s Connect: I’m always up for new challenges and opportunities.
-Let’s create something amazing together!</p>
+<p align="left">💻🎬 Who I Am: A passionate developer, video editor, and visual editor.<br><br>👨‍💻🎨 What I Do: I specialize in coding, creative design, and video editing.<br><br>🛠️ Tools I Use: Primarily Adobe applications and DaVinci Resolve for editing, along with various tech stacks for development.<br><br>🚀 My Passion: I enjoy blending technology with creativity to build innovative and impactful projects.<br><br>🤝 Collaborations: I love collaborating with like-minded individuals to create something meaningful.<br><br>🌟 Let's Connect: I'm always up for new challenges and opportunities.
+Let's create something amazing together!</p>

 ###